Figure skating-Cain-Gribble and LeDuc grab pairs lead at US Championships

 They are expected to petition to get one of two Olympic pairs' spots, with a decision expected after the competition ends on Saturday.

+"I had chills," the 25-year-old Bell, who is targeting her first national title, said on USA Network.

+"I have this part of me that's just, like, so gritty.
+When I really need to do something, I can tap into it."

-(Reporting by Rory Carroll in Los Angeles; Editing by Peter Rutherford )
+(Reporting by Rory Carroll in Los Angeles; Additional reporting by Shrivathsa Sridhar in Bengaluru; Editing by Peter Rutherford)

 ((Rory.Carroll@thomsonreuters.com; 503-830-8017;))